Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 Fisher House

-The Details: The Fisher House scholarship is funded through manufacturers and suppliers whose products you can find at the Commissary.
-There will be at least one recipient of this award from each Commissary that has applicants.
+The Details: The Fisher House scholarship is funded through manufacturers and suppliers whose products you may find at the Commissary.
+There will be at least one award recipient from each Commissary with applicants.
 In some cases, more than one will be picked depending on how many people have applied at that location.

 This award is open to sons and daughters of active duty, reserves, guard, or retired commissary customers.
 They must be enrolled or planning to be enrolled full-time in a four-year accredited undergraduate college or university or two-year community college.